-Nei Payasam is a special payasam made with Unakkalari, jaggery and ghee and served during festival occasions in Kerala Temples.
+Nei Payasam is a special payasam made with Unakkalari, jaggery, and ghee and served during festival occasions in Kerala Temples.

 Unakkalari is a kind of raw rice used in Kerala and the rice is used without removing the rice bran.
-Nei Payasam, also called as Aravana Payasam is cooked in a brass uruli that is thick bottomed and cooked on low flame to get the flavours are nicely mixed.
+Nei Payasam, also called Aravana Payasam is cooked in a brass uruli that is thick bottomed and cooked on low flame to get the flavours are nicely mixed.
 Though this is similar to the Sakkarai Pongal, the way this payasam is cooked makes all the difference.

-As I have said in few posts, I had planned for these months with the other recipes from the Thali posts.
-Unfortunately with us not sharing the Thali posts, we are forced to share these recipes very reluctantly without sharing the whole pictures.
+As I have said in a few posts, I had planned for these months with the other recipes from the Thali posts.
+Unfortunately with us not sharing the Thali posts, we are forced to share these recipes very reluctantly without sharing the whole thali pictures.
 It was such an unexpected turn of events.